BBC: What's been 'occurring' in Wales for 100 years

 National Eisteddfod - since 1924

-When baritone Mostyn Thomas sang traditional Welsh language folk song Dafydd y Garret Wen on the evening of the BBC's first broadcast from Wales on 13 February, 1923, it signalled the start of celebrating Welsh culture on the airwaves.
+When baritone Mostyn Thomas sang traditional Welsh language folk song Dafydd y Garreg Wen on the evening of the BBC's first broadcast from Wales on 13 February, 1923, it signalled the start of celebrating Welsh culture on the airwaves.

 Back then, Cardiff's 5WA was the only BBC radio station in Wales and it was where The Royal National Eisteddfod of Wales was first broadcast on the BBC on 3 August, 1924.